uniqkod/javadumpmngmt/pod-priority.md

 ---

 **Related Files:**
-- `daemonset-volume.yaml` - PriorityClass and DaemonSet with readiness
+- `statefulset-volume.yaml` - PriorityClass and StatefulSet with readiness
 - `deployment.yaml` - Application with init container